08 Mar How to Successfully Inspect & Improve a Property

 Chimney.
 These may need replacing or they may just be decorative chimneys.
 Check them out.

 Siding.
 Consider what kind of siding is on the exterior.
 Does it need covered or replaced?

 Services.
 What is the setup?
 Check sewer, water meter, electric panel and gas.
 Are they functional?

 Foundation.
-Look for cracked slab that needs leveled and bad beams.
+Look for cracks in the slab that need leveled.
+Also look for bad beams.

 Septic tanks.
 Make sure everything is working.